shubhamd99/full_android/README.md

 ### Await Close

 Suspends the current coroutine until the channel is either closed or cancelled and invokes the given block before resuming the coroutine.

+## Glance Widget

+Glance provides a modern approach to build app widgets using Compose, but is restricted by the limitations of AppWidgets and RemoteViews.
+Therefore, Glance uses different composables from the Jetpack Compose UI.
+The provideGlance method is used to load data in an app widget created with Glance.

+### AppWidgetProviderInfo

+AppWidgetProviderInfo is an object in Android that defines the essential qualities of a widget.
+It can be defined in an XML resource file.

+### GlanceAppWidgetReceiver

+GlanceAppWidgetReceiver is a BroadcastReceiver class that helps observe the lifecycle of an app widget.
+It wires the receiver and the GlanceAppWidget instance, manages events, and refreshes its content when necessary.
+For example, when you drag and drop an app widget for the first time, onEnabled() will be called.

+### Glance ActionCallback

+Glance ActionCallback is a callback that performs an action when notified for a specific compose or view.
+It is used to handle widget actions.
+ActionCallback is executed in response to user action, before the content is updated.